 Hopefully, I've shown you the differences between goldenrod and two types of ragweed!
 Remember that both plants have different varieties, but my pictures should be a good guide.
 Remember, look at the leaves.
 That should be your best indication that the plant is ragweed and which kind of ragweed.
 And remember, the flower of ragweed is that boring green spike, not a pretty yellow!

 It generally starts in late summer in August and often ends in October.
 It all depends on the weather!

 Prevention is the best method to control ragweed in your yard.
 If you see it, pull it before it flowers and spreads its pollen.

 Symptoms include runny nose, itchy, watery eyes, headaches, sinus congestion, and sneezing.

 **Below are some of the original ragweed pictures and commentary from when I originally wrote this post in 2014.
 I have found some folks like me to keep the original pictures and information during updates.

 The first two pictures are of ragweed growing in really bright, sunny conditions (on the side of the road, between the road and the sidewalk.

 I hope these pictures of ragweed help you identify this weed that everyone is allergic to.
 Let's stop blaming the poor goldenrod plant for our allergy ailments!

 Be aware of the types of ragweed that grow around you.
 Along with common ragweed, there are also giant ragweed and western ragweed in large parts of the country.
-If you do feel you have serious allergies in the fall, contact an allergist and see if perhaps allergy shots help if your symptoms are severe. (please note I am not qualified to provide medical advice so I suggest you seek the assistance of a medical professional).

 Originally published October 2014.